Below are answers to some of the most frequently asked questions about the BPA and the Paralympic Games.

 - Why are the Olympics and Paralympics held separately?/ Why isn’t there one Games?

 - The Olympic and Paralympic Games are two separate elite sport competitions run by the International Olympic Committee and the International Paralympic Committee respectively.
-The Olympic and Paralympic Games are the two biggest sporting events in the world and merging them into one Games is impractical, due to the numbers of athletes competing and the number of events included.
+The Olympic and Paralympic Games are the two biggest sporting events in the world and have seperate identities, which both organisations wish to retain.
+In addition, merging them into one Games is impractical, due to the numbers of athletes competing and the number of events included.
 Therefore it is far more straight-forward for the two events to be held separately.

 - Why are the Paralympics held after the Olympics, and not before?